thanpolas/crude/README.md

 * [@thanpolas][thanpolas]

 ## Release History
+- **v0.3.0**, *22 Feb 2014*
+    - Changed constructor signature, now only accepts an Entity and optional options.
 - **v0.2.3**, *19 Feb 2014*
     - Upgrade all dependencies to latest.
     - Perform a READ after an UPDATE.